Are you an exercise cheater? I know I am.

 A group exercise class is a great motivator for me.
 Being in a class with other people really helps me to perform my best – there’s an audience after all.
 It’s a great motivator by watching both the instructor and other class members.
 It’s great to know I’m not in it alone.

-I find exercise DVDs or online classes to be the next best thing.
+I find exercise DVDs or online yoga classes to be the next best thing.
 I need to have someone counting for me (hah) and doing the reps with me.
 It helps to keep me honest.

 My group bike rides greatly help intensify my workout.
 First, they’re often longer than I normally ride on my own, but because I’m with a group having fun, I don’t even notice it.

 There are always a few fast riders to help motivate me to try and catch up with them.
-Group rides are also a great way to make new friends.
+Group bike rides are also a great way to make new friends.

 This method helped me when I was doing physical therapy exercises for my broken arm.
 When I performed the exercises in front of my therapist, he would often point out where I need to exert more effort and control the movement.